AdamNiem/mpeg-pcc-tmc13/doc/README.options.md

 ### `--positionQuantizationScale=FLOAT-VALUE`
 (Deprecated)
-A scale factor applied to position quantization (range: 0.0 to 1.0) with 1.0 being no quantization.
-This option is deprecated and may be removed in future versions.
+A scale factor applied to position quantization (range: 0.0 to 1.0).
+Here lower = more quantized, with 1.0 being no quantization.

 ### `--positionQuantisationMethod=0|1|2`
 Selects the method used to determine the QP value for each quantised